Helen Archdale: Political life

-In 1926 Archdale and Rhondda founded the Open Door Council with Chrystal Macmillan and Elizabeth Abbott.
+In 1926, Archdale and Rhondda founded the Open Door Council with Chrystal Macmillan and Elizabeth Abbott.
 The Open Door Council was created to promote equal economic opportunities for women with a focus on economic emancipation.
 It opposed the extension of protective legislation for women, regarding such legislation as restrictive, and arguing that it effectively barred women from better-paid jobs such as mining.
 Archdale was also active in the international version, Open Door International, founded in 1929 with Chrystal Macmillan serving as president.

-In 1927 Archdale began working in Geneva, lobbying for an Equal Rights Treaty at the League of Nations in the early 1930s.
+In 1927, Archdale began working in Geneva, lobbying for an Equal Rights Treaty at the League of Nations in the early 1930s.
 The League was the first international organisation whose principal mission was to maintain world peace.
 She became secretary of the Liaison Committee of Women's International Organisations, created in 1931 as a coalition to promote equal rights, disarmament and women's representation at the League.
 From 1929 to 1934 she worked to chair Equal Rights International, founded at The Hague, an organisation dedicated to promoting campaigning for equality of women with men in law and in the workplace.
-In the late 1930s she was associated with the World Women's Party.
+In the late 1930s, she was associated with the World Women's Party.

 Personal life

-On 9 October 1901 Archdale married Captain, later Lieutenant-Colonel, Theodore Montgomery Archdale (1875–1918), who at the time was stationed in India.
+On 9 October 1901, Archdale married Captain, later Lieutenant-Colonel, Theodore Montgomery Archdale (1875–1918), who at the time was stationed in India.
 She spent her early married life in Lancashire and India.
-The couple had two sons and one daughter.
+The couple had two sons and one daughter, two of whom were Alexander Archdale and Betty Archdale.
 Archdale appears to have been estranged from her husband from about 1913.
-According to her biographer, David Doughan, she had a relationship with Lady Margaret Rhondda: "By the early 1920s, she was sharing an apartment, and, together with her family, a country house (Stonepits, Kent) with Lady Rhondda".
+According to her biographer, David Doughan, she had a relationship with Margaret Haig Thomas, 2nd Viscountess Rhondda: "By the early 1920s, she was sharing an apartment, and, together with her family, a country house (Stonepits, Kent) with Lady Rhondda."

 Archdale was an adherent of Christian Science, which she credited with resolving her health issues.
 However, in later life she was "rejected by a Christian Science hospice because she had gone to a regular hospital after suffering a heart attack", violating the denomination's restrictions against seeking medical treatment.

 Archdale died on 8 December 1949 at 17 Grove Court, St John's Wood, London.